revbayes/revbayes.github.io/tutorials/chromo/index.md

 Set Up the MCMC {#subsect:Exercise-CompleteMCMC}
 ---------------

-The next important step for our master ‘Rev‘ file is to specify the MCMC monitors.
-For this, we create a vector called ‘monitors‘ that will each output MCMC samples.
+The next important step for our master `Rev` file is to specify the MCMC monitors.
+For this, we create a vector called `monitors` that will each output MCMC samples.
 First, a screen monitor that will output every 10
 iterations: